Council Tax charges and who pays

 • the owner if the property is empty

 More than one person may be liable to pay the bill.
-For example, if they are joint owners or tenants, or are married or living together as though married, then they are held jointly and severally liable to pay council tax.
+For example, if they are joint owners or tenants, or are married or living together as though married, then they are held jointly and severally liable to pay Council Tax.

-See our guide to Council Tax 2024 to 2025 (PDF 207kb).
+See our guide to Council Tax for 2025 to 2026 (PDF 185kb).

-See Greater London Authority guide 2024 to 2025 (PDF 68kb).
+See the Greater London Authority guide for 2025 to 2026 (PDF 84kb).

 If the property is empty, then the owner is liable; however, there are some cases where the owner is always liable: